abir364/abir364/README.md

 # Hi there 👋, I'm Abir 🧑🏾‍💻

 I am an aspiring software developer from Bangladesh.
 I enjoy working with development technologies such as react, tailwind, node, html, css, javascript, mysql and webpack.
 I also enjoy learning new technologies.
 I am currently learning about linux, express and networking.
-I learn to build a strong foundation and keep up to date with the latest trends.
+I learn to build a strong foundation and keep up to date with the latest tech.

 ## Languages and Tools
 <div>